-Round discs, commonly referred to as "pans," attach to the spider arms and allow early floating on wet concrete and easy movement from wet to dry areas.
+These round discs sometimes referred to as "pans" attach to the spiders arms and allow early floating on wet concrete and easy movement from wet to dry areas.
 They are also very effective in embedding large aggregates and surface hardeners.

-Lifting/crush hazard.
+Lifting/Crush Hazard.
 DO NOT lift trowel with pans attached.

-ALWAYS install pans either in the work area or in an area that is next to and level with the work area.
-DO NOT lift the trowel while the pans are attached.
+ALWAYS install pans either on the work area or on an area that is next to and level with the work area.
+DO NOT lift the trowel when the pans are attached.

-Refer to Figure 40 when installing pans onto finisher blades using Z-clips.
+Refer to Figure 40 when installing pans onto finisher blades.

 Figure 40.
-Z-Clip Finisher Pan Installation
+Z-Clip Finisher Pan Instructions

 - 1. Lift trowel just enough to slide pan under blades.
-Lower finisher onto pan with blades adjacent to Z-clips. - 2.
-Rotate blades into position under Z-clips.
-Ensure that the blades are rotated in the direction of travel when the machine is in operation, or use the engine to rotate the blades into position. - 3.
-Attach the blade tie-downs to the far side of the Z-clip brackets with tie-down knobs. - 4.
-Check to make sure the blade edges are secured under the Z-clips, and the tie-downs are secured completely over the edges of the blade bar before the machine is put back into operation.
+Lower finisher onto pan with blades adjacent to Z-Clips. - Rotate blades into position under Z-Clips.
+Ensure that the blades are rotated in the direction of travel when the machine is in operation or use the engine to rotate the blades into position. - 3.
+Attach the blade tie-downs to the far side of the Z-Clip brackets with tie-down knobs as shown in Figure 40. - 4.
+Check to make certain that the blade edges are secured under the Z-Clips and the tie-downs are secured completely over the edges of the blade bar before the machine is put back into operation.